a-trigueros/AdventOfCraft2024/exercise/Day12.md

 3. Create Children class -> Child repository, use Option monad instead of nullable
 4. Wishlist first class collection
 5. Monads, Show don't tell, hiding behavior and wishilist in Child
+6. Fun : test builder pattern & all expression-body

+Question:
+Passed a given time, I have issues to grasp if it's clear because I bring value or if its clear because I know the codebase better.
+Do you feel the same ?